Caltech-IPAC/hiresprv/sphinx/index.rst

    3) Analyze each PRV observation collected with the iodine cell in the light path
    4) Concatenate into an PRV timeseries.

-We've provided a beta-release tutorial to walk you through the reduction process for a typical data set spanning several observing nights.
+We have provided a sample tutorial to guide you through the reduction.
+The tutorial is a Jupyter notebook.
+Please note have not tested the notebook itself and do not guarantee its performance.
    * :ref:`data_reduction_overview`
-.. *WARNING: This tutorial is not part of the official v1.0 release.
-The code snippets presented within have not been tested.
-The project makes no guarantees the code within the tutorial will function exactly as presented.
-Use at your own risk.*

 Understanding the Outputs